 For example, ask them to think of ways to streamline or simplify processes or systems within your organization using their skills and tech knowledge.

 This can work well with new employees as they will have a fresh perspective of your company and may see things that are glaringly obvious to an ‘outsider’ but not to someone who's been with the business for years.

 Onboarding process & new hire checklist for technical staff: conclusion

 Communication is everything, regardless of an employee’s department or particular skill set, but you may find that technical staff are more comfortable with digital communication rather than face to face, so that may be something to bear in mind.

 The importance of how you interact with your new hire and how welcome you make them feel cannot be stressed enough.
 If you’re hiring top technical talent, you want to make sure that they stick around and become a long term employee.

-And you can help to make that happen by creating a great first impression by making sure that your onboarding process is top notch and that you have all the steps checked off on your new hire checklist.
+And you can help to make that happen by creating a great first impression by making sure that your onboarding process is top notch and that you have all steps checked off on your new hire checklist.